M365 Copilot User Research Analysis Study

 Quantitative Data: Insights were gathered directly through UserZoom and organized into charts and graphs.

 Qualitative Data: Write in responses were exported from UserZoom and organized into Excel.
-I used thematic analysis to work through this data, looking for trends in user’s feelings about the tool as well as common benefits and issues they experienced.
+I used thematic analysis, looking for trends in user’s feelings about the tool as well as common benefits and issues they experienced.

 *Text altered to protect NDA.